sleepingkingstudios/incunabulum/systems/5e/feats.md

 - While wielding your Magister's staff, you can use the stored spell slot to cast a spell as if it was an available spell slot.
 - When you make a melee weapon attack with your Magister's Staff, you can expend the stored spell slot to add +1d10 force damage per level of the spell slot.

+### Gift of the Sorcerer

+You have a touch of the sorcerer's arcane talents.
+You gain the following benefits:

+- You know two 1st-level spells from the sorcerer spell list.
+The spells must be of a spell level for which you have spell slots.
+When you gain a new level, you can replace one of these spells with another spell from the sorcerer spell list which is of a level for which you have spell slots.
+- You gain a number of sorcery points equal to your proficiency bonus.
+You can transform unexpended sorcery points into one spell slot as a bonus action, per the *Flexible Casting* sorcerer ability.
+You regain all spent sorcery points when you finish a long rest.
+- Charisma is your spellcasting ability for spells you have prepared using this feat.

 ### Gift of the Wizard

 *Talent*